 The College is taking a leading role in the city in extending the available foundation learning curriculum that is innovative and meets the needs of students.

-A key theme is the enhancement of our students' employability skills: literacy, numeracy, and IT skills; positive attitude; thinking and solving problems; working together and communicating; and understanding business.
-The curriculum will continue to be enhanced to ensure that our learners have opportunities for developing, demonstrating, and recording these skills.
+A key theme is the enhancement of our students' employability skills: literacy, numeracy, and digital skills; positive attitude; thinking and solving problems; working together and communicating; and understanding business.
+The curriculum will continue to be enhanced through close working with our local authority partner and developing to ensure we incorporate the DFE SEND review to ensure that our learners have opportunities for developing, demonstrating, and recording these skills.

-To enhance our student experience even further and the developments of our offer, the College has started transforming and increasing the types of devices that support staff and students at the College.
-To realise the Colleges ambition of being a college of the future the resource specification has had to change to support a truly agile and dynamic way of working for both staff and students.
-Since September 2020 the College has invested in and rolled out a significant number of digital devices.
+To enhance, our student experience even further and the developments of our offer, the College has started transforming and increasing the types of devices that support staff and students at the College.
+To realise the Colleges ambition of being a college of the future, the resource specification has had to change to support a truly agile and dynamic way of working for both staff and students.
+Since September 2020, the College has invested in and rolled a significant number of digital devices.
 For instance: additional Chromebooks for classrooms and for students to borrow from the library, and turning classrooms into agile, teaching and learning spaces where students and teachers can use technology in a flexible way, creating a dynamic space that supports a greater range of activity.
 As a result, technology loans have increased exponentially due to the quality of the devices and the use of our Google Workspace tools.
-The Colleges vision is to continue with flipping static resources with agile and appropriate technology to realise vision and values and continue its digital journey with the aim of becoming a Google Reference College within the next 18 months, these Colleges are recognised for their outstanding use of technology to drive positive learning outcomes.
+The College's vision is to continue flipping static resources with agile and appropriate technology to realise vision and values and continue its digital journey.
+As a Google Reference College we are recognised for the outstanding use of technology to drive positive learning outcomes.

 The College has continued the successful Jumpstart and home-schooling programme, for 14-16-year-old learners.
 Jumpstart provides alternative provision to support young people in their final years of compulsory education.
-The main emphasis of this expansion is to provide opportunities for pupils to experience further education and to engage in work related learning and to encourage post 16 education.
-To enhance the opportunities for our city NEETs even further we have also reviewed our provision to ensure we are being truly responsive and a key member of the city's NEET taskforce.
+The main emphasis of this expansion is to provide opportunities for pupils to experience further education and to engage in work related learning and to encourage post- 16 education.
+To enhance the opportunities for our city's not in education, employment or training (NEETs) even further we have also reviewed our provision to ensure we are being truly responsive and a key member of the city's not in education, employment or training taskforce (NEETs).

 The College has developed bespoke HE provision in line with employer driven demand.
 This has created opportunities to diversify income and move to full cost recovery working with employers, and working more closely with sector skills councils to identify specific skills gaps.
-A range of progression activities also encourage greater take up of HE from level 3 courses at the College via our Next Steps South West workings across the city..
+A range of progression activities also encourage greater take up of HE from level 3 courses at the College via our Next Steps South West workings across the city.
+To ensure our responsiveness to the demand for higher-level technical qualifications we have been working proactively to modify our current provision and/or develop new courses to address gaps in our provision.
+Upon the release of each set of Higher Technical Standards, we have/are mapping them against our provision and have/will be submitting applications to the Institute for Apprenticeships and Technical Education for the Kitemark, where appropriate.
+So far all HTQ applications that have been submitted to date have been successful thereby providing us with the opportunity to now schedule and deliver these qualifications.
+The successful applications have been for the following areas: Digital Standards, 3 for Construction and 1 for Sports Coaching (Elite Performance).